galaxyproject/training-material/topics/assembly/tutorials/vgp_workflow_training/tutorial.md

 ### Interpreting the results

-Once the workflow has finished, we can evaluate the linear plot generated by [**Genomescope**](https://github.com/schatzlab/Genomescope), which includes valuable information such as the observed *k*-mer profile, fitted models, and estimated parameters.
-This file corresponds to the dataset `15` in this [history](https://usegalaxy.org/u/cartman/h/k-mer-profiling).
+Once the workflow has finished, we can evaluate the transformed linear plot generated by [**Genomescope**](https://github.com/schatzlab/Genomescope), which includes valuable information such as the observed *k*-mer profile, fitted models, and estimated parameters.
+This file corresponds to the dataset `18` in this [history](https://usegalaxy.org/u/delphinel/h/vertebrate-genome-assembly-training).

 ![Genomescope plot described further in caption](../../images/vgp_assembly/genomescope_plot.png "GenomeScope2 <i>k</i>-mer profile.
 The first peak located at about 25&times; corresponds to the heterozygous peak.
 The second peak at 50&times; corresponds to the homozygous peak.
 The plot also includes information about the inferred total genome length (len), genome unique length percent (uniq), overall heterozygosity rate (ab), mean <i>k</i>-mer coverage for heterozygous bases (kcov), read error rate (err), average rate of read duplications (dup) and <i>k</i>-mer size (k).")

 This distribution is the result of the Poisson process underlying the generation of sequencing reads.
 As we can see, the *k*-mer profile follows a bimodal distribution, indicative of a diploid genome.
 The distribution is consistent with the theoretical diploid model (model fit > 93%).
 Low frequency *k*-mers are the result of sequencing errors, and are indicated by the red line.
 Genomescope2 estimated a haploid genome size of around 11.7 Mbp, a value reasonably close to the *Saccharomyces* genome size.
+We are using the transformed linear plot because it shows the ploidy better by reducing low ccoverage peaks (like *k*-mers containing errors) and increasing higher coverage peaks ({% cite Ranallo_Benavidez_2020 %}).

 It is worth noting that the genome characteristics such as length, error percentage, etc., are based on the GenomeScope2 model, which is the black line in the plot.
 If the model (black line) does not fit your observed data (blue bars), then these estimated characteristics might be very off.
 In the case of this tutorial, the model is a good fit to our data, so we can trust the estimates.